A Tour of South Phuket

 This kind of tour is something I often suggest to people.
 This corner of Phuket has a lot to see, and the scenery is beautiful, plus there are loads of options for restaurants and bars - if you did this as an afternoon tour it would finish nicely with a sunset at a viewpoint or the After Beach Bar.
 It's a very nice part of Phuket away from the busier beaches, lots of places of interest, sea views and small beaches.
 Especially ideal if you have a hotel around Karon beach or Kata beach.
 It had been a while since I'd done a little tour like this and even for me, living here a long time, it was a lovely day!

-For guided tours like this or around any area in or near Phuket, please contact my friends at Easy Day Thailand!
+For guided tours like this or around any area in or near Phuket, contact my friends at Easy Day Thailand!

 Map - Tour of South Phuket